timrichardson/Prime-Ubuntu-18.04/README.md

 sudo prime-select intel|nvidia|query
 ```

 Don't use the graphical switcher of the nvidia-control panel.
-It uses the standard debian way, which will rebuild your kernel.
-It goes to the effort of actually removing the nvidia drivers if you go to intel mode, which will stop this fast-switch method from working.
+It uses the standard debian way, which will rebuild your kernel image: it does this to remove the nvidia drivers with extreme prejudice when you swap to intel mode, which will stop this fast-switch method from working.

 If you remove the nvidia modules using Ubuntu's standard (slow) method, you will need to use the standard method to put them back (by using the nvidia control panel to swap back to nvidia).
 If you want to use the standard prime-select script, it is untouched at